Lebanon, Indiana: Politics

-Despite having recently elected Democratic mayors, Lebanon can be considered to be highly Republican when it comes to national and state politics.
+Lasley died on May 2, 2009.
 In the 2008 election, Boone County (the county in which Lebanon is located) voted 62% for Republican presidential candidate John McCain and more than 80% for Republican gubernatorial candidate Mitch Daniels.

 Education

 Lebanon Community School Corporation has six schools under its jurisdiction: four elementary schools, a middle school and a high school.
-The body enrolled 3,381 students for the 2019–2020 school year, and is recognized as a “B” district by the Indiana Department of Education.
+The body enrolled 3,381 students for the 2019–2020 school year, and is recognized as a "B" district by the Indiana Department of Education.